zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/14-sinhala-amazon.md

 [Msdiv 160] (#msdiv160) {#msdiv160 .ref .msdiv} (14 - 11)

 [APZ 160.1] (#apz160 .1) {#apz160 .1 .ref .apz} "Stretching Wall Feet
-Do not do loyalness (in the journey)“The Central Wind is the preeminent It will also be done by medium.
+Do not do loyalness (in the journey)"The Central Wind is the preeminent It will also be done by medium.
 The secondary medium will also be centurized.
 Tertiary It will also be done by medium.
 The captive will also be made by the medium.
 Arguments It will also be followed by reviews.
 Reviews without a Comment